aksenia/mitosalt-custom/saltshaker/README.md

 **Python enhancements in call step:**

-- Blacklist region detection and flagging
+- Blacklist region detection and flagging if `--blacklist` flag is supplied.

 ### 2. `saltshaker classify` - Pattern classification

-**Extended analysis beyond the original R script.** Performs spatial grouping and classifies the overall pattern as Single or Multiple based on heteroplasmy distribution and event clustering.
+**Extended analysis beyond the original R script.** Performs spatial grouping and classifies the overall pattern as Single, Multiple or background based on heteroplasmy levels and spatial event distribution.

 **Usage:**